dladams/dunececalib/doc/procedure.md

 A height calibration and shaping time measurement for each channel can also be obtained.

+The following sections provide step-by-step instructions for generating a calibration with a combination of dunetpc lar and Root jobs making use of the scripts and configuration files provided in this package ([dunececalib](https://github.com/dladams/dunececalib)).
+For instructions on getting started, see the duneproc [tutorial](https://github.com/dladams/duneproc/doc/tutorial.txt).

 ### 1. Area evaluation

 We begin by evaluating the mean area for each channel at each DAC setting.